 Wake up in your tent with a hot cup of coffee or tea and prepare for the second hike day to the Huchuy Qosqo Inca Site, a spectacular ancient city on top of the Sacred Valley.
 Along the way, you pass lakes and beautiful canyons.
 Spend the night in a hotel in Ollantaytambo.

-On the last day, you will have breakfast, take the first bus up to Machu Picchu, and explore the best of Machu Picchu, terraces, urban areas, temples, palaces, and a free time to explore by yourself before taking the Vistadome Panoramic train back to Cusco.
-Arrive at your hotel around 7.30 pm
+On the last day, you’ll have breakfast, take the first bus up to Machu Picchu, and explore its highlights—terraces, urban areas, temples, and palaces.
+You will also have time to hike either Huayna Picchu or Machu Picchu Mountain before taking the Vistadome Panoramic train to return.
+You’ll arrive at your hotel around 7:30 pm.

 Included: